-If a DE domain is transferred into OpenSRS, but the nameservers are not properly configured, the transfer order will be successful but the domain will not point to the NS listed on the transfer order.
-Once the nameservers are properly configured, you can send a nameserver update order on the domain to correct this issue.
+If a .DE domain is transferred into OpenSRS, but the nameservers are not correctly configured, the transfer order will complete successfully but the domain will not point to the name servers listed on the transfer order.
+Once the nameservers are correctly configured, you can send a nameserver update order on the domain to rectify this issue.

 Please note: the transfer authorization email will be sent to the admin contact specified in the transfer order, rather than the admin contact for the domain.

-Changes of ownership
+Change of ownership

 Changing ownership of a .DE domain follows the process outlined in Transferring domains and changing domain ownership.